Beyond Film Subtitles: Is YouTube the Best Approximation of Spoken Vocabulary?: Introduction

 \section{Introduction}

 Word frequency is crucial for psycholinguistic research, as well as for assistive or educational applications involving production or comprehension of words.

+Psycholinguistic analyses of the relative strength of variables affecting lexical processing, such as word frequency and age of acquisition (e.g.\ \citealp{garlock_etal_2001_age}), hinge on accurate data for these variables.
+As word frequency and age of acquisition are correlated with each other, having less representative frequency data can easily change the result of such an analysis.

 Traditionally, written corpora have been used for estimates of word frequency, with \citet{kucera_francis_1967_computational} frequency norms long dominating psycholinguistic research of English.

-The size of available written language corpora has grown over time, while speech corpora are still costly to develop and comparably limited in extent.
+While the size of written language corpora has grown over time, speech corpora are still costly to develop and comparably limited in extent.
 When user-generated text became available on a large scale, it was possible to approximate everyday language exposure by collecting English text from Usenet newsgroups \citep{burgess_livesay_1998_effect}, and later French film and TV subtitles \citep{new_etal_2007_use}.
 Subtitle-based norms for US English, SUBTLEX-US, \citep{brysbaert_new_2009_moving} were found more predictive of lexical decision times (LDT) than frequencies based on traditional written corpora or the Usenet-based corpus.

 These pioneering studies on subtitle corpora spurred the creation of film and TV subtitle-based frequency norms, dubbed SUBTLEX, for other languages such as Spanish \citep{cuetos_etal_2011_subtlex}, or British English \citep{vanheuven_etal_2014_subtlex}.
 SUBTLEX frequencies for two Asian languages, Chinese \citep{cai_brysbaert_2010_subtlex} and Vietnamese \citep{pham_etal_2019_constructing} were compiled as well.
 Most of the research, however, has remained focused on languages spoken in WEIRD\footnote{Western, Educated, Industrial, Rich, and Democratic (WEIRD), an acronym coined by \citet{henrich_2020_weirdest}.} countries.